abdimoha-dev/car-hire/README.md

 for demo purposes: customer should 1st create an account.

 # How the app works
-For the purpose of demontrating all functionalities of RBAC, a customer must register an account then login to view available cars.<br/>
+- For the purpose of demontrating all functionalities of RBAC, a customer must register an account then login to view available cars.
 On registration he/she is asigned the role of a customer.<br/>
-To demontrate admin's functionalities, the superuser can create a admin user or can assign the role of admin to an existing user.
+- To demontrate admin's functionalities, the superuser can create a admin user or can assign the role of admin to an existing user.
 The login at http://127.0.0.1:8000/

 ### Postman collection collection is available at the root folder as carpass.postman_collection.json